Frequently Asked Questions

 Getting to the Empire State Building

-All Observatory visitors must enter on Fifth Avenue between 33rd & 34th Streets.
-Entrances on 34th and 33rd Streets are reserved for tenants and their visitors.
+Observatory visitors should enter through our visitors' center at 20 W. 34th St. Other entrances on 34th and 33rd Streets are reserved for tenants and their visitors.

 Leave the car at home!
 Just in case, the closest garage is located on 33rd Street between Fifth Avenue and Broadway, across the street from the building.
 The Empire State Building is minutes by foot from all of midtown Manhattan.